Deploy Mattermost via Docker#

 sudo docker compose -f docker-compose.yml -f docker-compose.nginx.yml down

-5. Create your first Mattermost System Admin user, invite more users, and explore the Mattermost platform.
+4. Create your first Mattermost system admin user, invite more users, and explore the Mattermost platform.

 Upgrade from mattermost-docker#

-The mattermost-docker repository is deprecated.
-To migrate from the mattermost/mattermost-prod-app image, we recommend migrating to either mattermost/mattermost-enterprise-edition or mattermost/mattermost-team-edition images, which are the official images supported by Mattermost.
+To migrate from an existing mattermost/mattermost-prod-app image, we recommend migrating to either mattermost/mattermost-enterprise-edition or mattermost/mattermost-team-edition images, which are the official images supported by Mattermost.
 These images support PostgreSQL 11+ databases, which we know has been a long-running challenge for the community, and you will not lose any features or functionality by moving to these new images.

 For additional help or questions, please refer to this issue.